pcampos119104/magapp/README.md

 1. Certified that docker is up and running
 2. `$ just runserver`
+3. Create a superuser so you can login and/or create a User.

 You can run `$ just` to see the available commands.